-And now for the two adult novels I completed last year, one just before the first lockdown Looking for the Diamond and the other at the end of it, Broken Soil.
+And now for the two adult novels I completed last year, one just before the first lockdown Looking for the Diamond and the other at the end of it, Green For Women.
 And yes, some of my other novels have led me to write these as well.

 I was once asked by someone what my favourite word was and I answered, ‘Nosy.’

 In Just Henry, the Mrs Beaumont who had lent Henry a camera, her two adult sons, Oscar and Max, and a family friend not only help Henry and his three friends in 1950 but appear briefly in 1959 in Impossible!
 Max works in the film world.
 Oscar in the jazz world.
 I wanted to explore where and how that all began.
 Looking for the Diamond is set in 1929 when their lives are thrown into mayhem after Mrs Beaumont discovers that her rich father in law has plans to remove the roof from over their heads.
 The family friend, the cook, the two lodgers and their companions from the theatre and film world, an electrician, a handyman extraordinaire and other volunteers, do everything they can to prevent him from doing so, thus causing a series of events which fling them from drama to farce and back again.

 And it just so happens, (spoiler alert), that a baby born in this book saves Josie’s life thirty years later in Impossible!